Xialta/WebsiteRepository/README.md

 ## Purpose

-List of the purpose of this app.
+List of the purpose of this application.

 ## Deployment